 A moneyline bet in Ligue 1 is a three-way market — bettors must choose between the home win, the draw, or the away win.
-Unlike two-way moneylines common in American sports, the draw is a distinct and frequently relevant outcome in French football.
-This three-way structure changes the calculus significantly: backing heavy favorites like PSG at short odds carries risk because a draw is a losing result, not a push.
-Understanding the implied probability across all three outcomes is essential before placing any wager.
+Unlike two-way moneylines common in American sports, the draw outcome in French football is a standalone result, which fundamentally changes how odds are priced and where value can be found.
+This three-way structure means each outcome carries its own implied probability, and the combined overround (vig) across all three outcomes is typically higher than on two-way markets like totals or Asian handicaps, often ranging from 4% to 8% depending on the sportsbook.

 Cross-Sport moneyline Vig Comparison